jciolek/shotwell-merge/README.md

 * updates referencses - as you can imagine, the ids are different after copying, so we need to deal with it
 * renames thumbnails - the names are merely hex representation of the photo id with 'thumb' prefix and padded to 16 characters

-I have taken care of most of the tables with the exception of the VideoTable.
-This one requires similar treatment to the PhotoTable, but since I did not have any videos I was not bothered.
-If you feel like it - by all means.
-I will gladly accept a reasonable pull request ;)

 How to merge the databases?

 It's easy-peasy.
 I presume you have two instances of Shotwell.
 Take the db from instance #1 and copy it to ./results/photo.db